The best hotels in Hawaiian Islands

 Book inter-island flights before your hotel, not after.
 Prices on Hawaiian Airlines jump 40-60% in the 2 weeks before travel.
 Lock in flights for April and May at least 6 weeks out.
 And if you're visiting over the Merrie Monarch Festival week in Hilo (usually mid-April), book Hilo accommodation 3 months ahead. the whole town fills up.

-Hawaiian Islands's best neighborhoods
+Hawaiian Islands's best hotel regions

 If you're short on time, prioritize Maui or the Big Island's Kohala Coast.
 Oahu has the infrastructure and the nightlife, but Maui gives you the scenery and the calm that most people actually came for.